kyte-one/airlyftone-docs/docs/air-token/using-created-airtoken.md

 # Using Created AirToken

-Now that you have your ERC 721 abd ERC 1155 AirToken created, the next step is to understand on how can we use the created AirTokens for a campaign at AirLyft.
+Now that you have your AirToken created, the next step is to understand on how can we use the created AirTokens for a campaign at AirLyft.
 Let's dive deep into the details.

 - Firstly, login to your AirLyft account with which you have signed in earlier and go to your dashboard.